arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/classroom-and-context-variables/types-of-instructional-adaptations-made-by-the-teacher.md

 ---
+has_children: false
 layout: default
+nav_order: 6
-title: "Types of instructional adaptations made by the teacher "
+title: 'Types of instructional adaptations made by the teacher '
-nav_order: Typesofinstructionaladaptationsmadebytheteacher
-has_children: false
 ---
 # Types of instructional adaptations made by the teacher